DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

+To address the challenge of fragmented reasoning (C3), \DL{} does not attempt to automatically infer or propagate relevant context.
+Instead, it treats prior reasoning as an explicit, reusable artifact that can be selectively reintroduced into subsequent interactions.
+Users can link, duplicate, or reference design nodes across canvases, making dependencies between intent-level decisions and underlying reasoning visible and inspectable. ~ Figure~\ref{fig:userscenarios} shows one case in which upstream content on design nodes was restructured after revising for further LLM generation.

+When generating new AI responses, \DL{} composes prompts by incorporating user-selected upstream design nodes (e.g., design titles, summarized rationales, or validated outputs) as contextual constraints rather than implicit background.
+This design emphasizes user-controlled context composition over automated relevance inference, to reinterpret or discard prior reasoning.
+This explicit linking mechanism directly addresses \textbf{DG3} by maintaining coherence and context propagation across nonlinear, iterative design processes.

-To illustrate \DL{} in action, we present a walkthrough scenario based on an interface design.
+\textbf{Example User Walkthrough.} To illustrate this process in \DL{}, we present a walkthrough scenario based on an interface design (Figure~\ref{fig:userscenarios}).
 Designer Lin explores layout strategies for an interactive storytelling app for children.

-The session begins in Panel A \panelA{}, where Lin defines a high-level design brief: ``Create a playful and accessible storytelling interface for children aged 5–8.''
+The session begins in \emph{Entry Panel} (Figure~\ref{fig:userscenarios}A), where Lin defines a high-level design brief: ``Create a playful and accessible storytelling interface for children aged 5–8.''
 They specify preferred goals and constraints in the \textit{``Design Goal''} field (e.g., ``low reading level,'' ``visual-first interaction'') and tag the style as ``whimsical and exploratory.''
-The system uses this input to generate a sequenced design pipeline, such as: \textit{(1) story background, (2) onboarding interaction, (3) layout structure, (4) navigation flow, (5) personalization options}.
+The system uses this input to generate a sequenced design pipeline, including: \textit{(1) story background, (2) onboarding interaction, (3) layout structure, (4) navigation flow, (5) personalization options} (Figure~\ref{fig:userscenarios}B).

-Next, the user moves to Panel B \panelB{}, where the pipeline is visualized as editable \emph{design nodes}.
-Lin inspects and refines the structure, adding a node for ``multi-sensory interaction'' that was absent in the generated pipeline.
-Each node can be annotated and expanded with subthreads of exploration, creating a cognitive map of the evolving design process.
+Next, the user moves to \panelB{}, where the pipeline is visualized as editable \emph{design nodes} (Figure~\ref{fig:userscenarios}C).
+After inspecting and refining the structure, Lin feel lacking a specific interaction, thus adding a node for ``multi-sensory interaction'' that was absent in the generated pipeline (Figure~\ref{fig:userscenarios}D), then insert it between two nodes (Figure~\ref{fig:userscenarios}~d.1).

-When deeper reasoning is required—e.g., structuring ``onboarding for non-readers''—Lin double-clicks the relevant node, triggering Panel C \panelC{}.
+When deeper reasoning is required, Lin found a refined idea, then duplicate ``Onboarding interaction'' node and revise the new one to ``Onboarding for non-readers'' (Figure~\ref{fig:userscenarios}~d.2) and reconnect the links (Figure~\ref{fig:userscenarios}~d.3) to form two branching links. ~ Lin double-clicks the relevant node, triggering \panelC{}.
 The system generates a multi-step LLM reasoning chain, with suggestions such as ``use audio prompts,'' ``add avatar-based guidance,'' and ``progressive disclosure of functionality.''
 Lin evaluates, reorders, and revises steps, updating the underlying reasoning graph.